-Assignment Notebooks- Students in grades 3-6 are expected to use the school issued assignment notebook daily.
-This is a way for teachers to communicate with families, and vice-versa.
+Assignment Notebooks- Students in grades 3 and 4 are expected to use the school issued assignment notebook daily.
+This is a way for teachers to communicate daily with families, and vice-versa.
+Students in grades 5 and 6 are expected to use Google Classroom to keep track of assignments.